MicrosoftDocs/entra-docs/docs/identity/hybrid/cloud-sync/how-to-configure-entra-to-active-directory.md

 This feature allows you to:

-- configure the ability to prevent accidental deletes automatically.
+- Configure the ability to prevent accidental deletes automatically.
 - Set the # of objects (threshold) beyond which the configuration will take effect
-- set up a notification email address so they can get an email notification once the sync job in question is put in quarantine for this scenario
+- Set up a notification email address so they can get an email notification once the sync job in question is put in quarantine for this scenario

 For more information, see [Accidental deletes](how-to-accidental-deletes.md)